microsoft/CLRInstrumentationEngine/docs/environment_variables.md

 | Variable | Value | Description |
 |-|-|-|
-MicrosoftInstrumentationEngine_Host|"{CA487940-57D2-10BF-11B2-A3AD5A13CBC0}"|CLSID or ProgID of the IProfileManagerHost implementation which registers for raw COR profiler callbacks and handles configuration information about instrumentation methods that is passed back.
-MicrosoftInstrumentationEngine_HostPath_32|"[FULL PATH TO Microsoft.InstrumentationEngine.ExtensionsHost_x86.dll]"|The 32bit dll hosting the implementation.
-MicrosoftInstrumentationEngine_HostPath_64|"[FULL PATH TO Microsoft.InstrumentationEngine.ExtensionsHost_x64.dll]"|The 64bit dll hosting the implementation.
 MicrosoftInstrumentationEngine_LogLevel|"Errors"|Filters event logs.
 Currently only "Errors" is allowed to prevent verbose logging.

 ## Optional and Miscellaneous Variables